 Thanks to donors, volunteers, fundraisers and grants, the "Heart of Hayesville", the circa 1888 Historic Clay County Courthouse, was saved and carefully restored by CCCRA.
 Rededicated in July 2018 as the Beal Center, the icon of Hayesville/Clay County, owned by the Town of Hayesville, is now operated as a unique community and event venue.
 Visit www.BealCenter.org to learn more about visiting or renting this beautiful venue.

 Key to preserving the heritage of Clay County, is preserving the Cherokee history.
 CCCRA developed and maintains key Cherokee heritage sites in Hayesville, NC: The Cherokee Homestead Exhibit, the Quanassee Path, Spikebuck Mound and the Cherokee Botanical Sanctuary.
 CCCRA hosts the annual Cherokee Festival, and provides education programs and workshops for children of all ages.

 Trails & Greenways

 CCCRA's Trails and Greenways program develops and promotes a hiking and mountain biking trail system that encourages tourism while protecting the natural environment.
-In partnership with the USFS and the SABA, the 15-mile (and growing) Jackrabbit Mountain Trail System is a treasured asset of Clay County, and favorite local for families and avid bikers alike.
+In partnership with the USFS and the SABA, the 20-mile Jackrabbit Mountain Trail System is a treasured asset of Clay County, and favorite local for families and avid bikers alike.